MatSciEdu/DSM-CORE/README.md

 </form>
 <br/><br/>
 ## Support
-This resource  supported by the National Science Foundation under Grant No. (2017072).
+This resource  supported by the National Science Foundation under Grants No. 2017072 & 2334411 .
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.